Non-Prescription Commercial Diets for Dogs with Kidney Disease

 Dog Food Mixes

-There are a few dog food mixes on the market that can be used to create a diet for dogs with early stage kidney disease.
+There are no longer any dog food base mixes that I know can be relied on to create a diet for dogs with early stage kidney disease.
 These mixes are designed to be combined with fresh foods to create a complete diet.
 Use higher-fat meats, tripe, whole milk ricotta cheese and combinations of whole eggs and egg whites to keep phosphorus levels reasonable, as long as your dog can tolerate a high-fat diet.
 Be sure to use a variety of fresh foods, not just one kind, and it's OK to feed very small amounts of foods that are higher in phosphorus, such as liver, for variety and better nutrition.
 Use the Table of Nutritional Values to see the amount of phosphorus per 100 kcals in various foods (far right column).
 Although these foods are designed to have fresh foods added, I would still add calcium at the rate of 500 mg (1/4 teaspoon ground eggshell, or any other form of plain calcium) per pound of added fresh food to help bind phosphorus.

 - Sojo's Original and Grain-Free (formerly European Style and Europa) -- Warning!
 Sojo's has replaced calcium with tricalcium phosphate in their foods.
 This increased the amount of phosphorus to 246 mg per 100 calories for the Original, and 260 mg per 100 calories for their Grain-Free mix, too high for dogs with kidney disease.
 Their complete diets are similar.

-- Essex Cottage Farms Kidney Diet -- ECF Kidney Diet (item 9) has approximately 0.25% phosphorus on a dry matter basis when fed as directed with just one pound of meat, according to the analysis on their web site.
+- Essex Cottage Farms Kidney Diet -- ECF Kidney Diet (item 9) has approximately 0.25% phosphorus on a dry matter basis when fed as directed with just one pound of meat, according to the analysis on their web site (may not be reliable).

 Using the Table